We may earn a commission for purchases made using our links. Please see our disclaimer here to learn more.

-We are all looking for the best smart security camera for cold weather.
-As many of you know I live in New England.
-I’m not always happy about it because during the winter it gets cold here!
+Anyone who owns a home up here in cold and snowy New England is always looking for the best smart security camera for cold weather.
+I’m not always happy about living up here because during the winter it gets cold here!
 REALLY cold!

 In fact, I used to work for the local cable company and one of the biggest complaints we would get was how our security cameras for our security service would freeze up during the winter.
 Now I don’t blame people for getting upset.

 No one wants to pay $80 to $100 per security camera, just to have them freeze up and be useless.
 So I went on the DIY journey of looking through options for the best smart security cameras.
 Well, I started figuring out that no one really made a claim that their cameras would hold up in cold weather.

 Either that or the reviews said that they really couldn’t hold it together in cold weather even though they claimed that they could.
 That is until recently when I found Blink XT2 Cameras!

 That means you could literally install the Blink practically anywhere.
 This is good because if you want to try and install the camera under an eve it is never a problem.
 No matter how much space you are working with.

 Setting up the Blink XT2 is very straightforward, once you plug in the sync module into your router and plug it in.
 The camera just needs batteries.
 Then you download the app and create your account.
 You must add the sync module first.
 Which can easily be done by scanning the QR code or manually entering it.
 Then you add the camera by using the same process.